Papailles/SON-TeensySurround/README.md

 To carry out this project, we're using a [Teensy 4.0](https://www.pjrc.com/teensy/) coupled with an [AudioShield](https://www.pjrc.com/store/teensy3_audio.html).

-We're also using the [audio adaptor board](https://www.pjrc.com/store/teensy3_audio.html) provided by PJRC that integrates a low power stereo audio codec (NXP Semiconductors SGTL5000 codec) and a SD card reader.
+We're also using the [audio adaptor board](https://www.pjrc.com/store/teensy3_audio.html) provided by PJRC which integrates a low-power stereo audio codec (NXP Semiconductors SGTL5000) and an SD card reader.

-Additionally, to store our input audio files and the HRIR dataset, we're using an SD card inserted into the audio adaptor board.
+Additionally, we're using an SD card inserted into the audio adaptor board to store our input audio files and the HRIR dataset.

 ## Repository content